mikeyEcology/MLWIC/README.md

 # MLWIC: Machine Learning for Wildlife Image Classification in R

-This package identifies animal species in game camera images by implementing the Species Level model described in [Tabak et al.](https://www.biorxiv.org/content/early/2018/06/13/346809)
+This package identifies animal species in camera trap images by implementing the Species Level model described in [Tabak et al.](https://www.biorxiv.org/content/early/2018/06/13/346809)

 <b>`MLWIC` will now run on Python3.6 and on Windows computers</b>, but running on Windows will require you to install tensorflow software on your own.  `MLWIC` works best on Linux machines (e.g., Mac and Ubuntu).
 You can use Windows, but Step 2 will require more work on your part. \
 If you do not already have it, you will need to install Anaconda found [here](https://www.anaconda.com/download/#macos).
 During the Anacoda  installation, you will be asked if you want to install Python; you should say yes, and if you install it in the location they suggest on a Mac, it will be the default location that is used by the functions.